Understanding Foot Pain: Ball of Foot Pain

 What causes Ball of Foot Pain?

-Ball of Foot Pain occurs frequently when wearing high-heeled shoes, which cause our weight to be unevenly distributed across our feet, putting undue pressure on the metatarsals (forefoot bones).
+Ball of Foot Pain occurs frequently when wearing shoes with poor cushioning and inadequate support, which cause our weight to be unevenly distributed across our feet, putting undue pressure on the metatarsals (forefoot bones).
 As a result, these bones drop, the surrounding ligaments weaken, and the entire forefoot structure collapses.
-This in turn leads to excess pressure and friction under the ball of the foot.
+This, in turn, leads to excess pressure and friction under the ball of the foot.
 The key reason for this problem is that when wearing high heels, most of our body weight is resting on the forefoot area.

 Metatarsalgia is often described as a burning sensation in the ball of the foot, often combined with excess callous forming.
 The pain worsens when wearing high heels or tight fashion shoes for longer periods of time.